gecrooks/modern-python-template/README.md

     pip install -U cookiecutter
     cookiecutter https://github.com/gecrooks/gecrooks-python-template.git

-Answer the questions and one should be good to go.
+Answer the questions, create a new empty repo on github with the same name, push, and you should be good to go.

+    cd my_python_project
+    git remote add origin https://github.com/somebody/my_python_project.git
+    git push -u origin master

 The basic idea is to replace customizable text with  template strings, e.g. `{{cookiecutter.author_email}}`.
 Defaults for these templates are stored in `cookiecutter.json`.
 In particular the whole package is moved to a directory called